 Alex’s mantra for The Common Man family has always been “Do Good,” and he encourages all employees to get involved with their local communities, through hosting fund-raisers at each location and volunteering their own personal time.
 He allows employees a paid day off to contribute to a charity important to them, and supports employee efforts to raise funds for local organizations, sometimes making his own personal contribution.

-The newest additions to the Common Man family are a Common Man restaurant in Portsmouth, Alex's first foray to the seacoast area, The 104 Diner in New Hampton, and a defunct movie theater which underwent extensive renovations and has now re-opened in downtown Plymouth as The Flying Monkey Movie House and Performance Center.
-In March 2015, Common Man Roadside in Hooksett opened at the new New Hampshire Welcome Centers on Interstate 93.
-The unique public-private partnership resulted in the renovation of the welcome centers on both sides of the highway.
+In March 2015, Alex again partnered with Rusty on a public-private partnership to breathe new life into the New Hampshire Welcome Centers on Interstate 93 north and south.
+The unique project resulted in the complete tear down and rebuild of the state welcome centers on both sides of the highway.
 The facilities now feature food courts comprised of all Common Man-made food, a 24-hour NH General Store, expanded New Hampshire Liquor & Wine Outlets, renovated bathrooms, 300 parking spots, Irving fuel pumps and Tesla electric car charging stations.
 The northbound building was named in honor of the late Executive Councilor Raymond S. Burton and also features a Merrimack County Savings Bank branch and a retail store for the League of New Hampshire Craftsmen.

 She has worked at every level, filling in for servers on the floor, managing individual locations and developing the company’s first wait staff training program.
 From the expansion of the original Common Man in Ashland to the construction of Airport Diner in Manchester, Diane has been involved in the development and building of all Common Man locations.